20 Under 40 awards postponed due to rising COVID-19 infection rate

-“With the COVID-19 infection rate steadily increasing, reported at 12% Monday afternoon by Jefferson County Public Health, we have decided to do the responsible thing, ensuring the safety of our guests and honorees,” said Ms. Boname.
+“With the COVID-19 infection rate steadily increasing, reported at 12% Monday afternoon by Jefferson County Public Health, we have decided to do the responsible thing, ensuring the safety of our guests and honorees,” Ms. Boname said.

 Over the last 10 years of the event being held, the magazine has honored 183 young professionals, including entrepreneurs, doctors and nurses, a pharmacist, community planner, counselors and many more.
 The list of honorees continues to grow every year as young community members in Northern New York emerge as leaders, talented professionals and supportive community volunteers.
 This year will mark 203 young leaders being honored.